simonneutert/labradorite-notebook/README.md

 ## Technical Prerequisites

-- Ruby v2.7.x or v3.0.x are tested and ready to roll
+- Ruby v3.x are tested and ready to roll
 - Install a stable version of [Rust](https://www.rust-lang.org/) with [Cargo](https://github.com/rust-lang/cargo)

 ## Architecture